ivankelly/bookkeeper-tutorial/README.md

         }
 ```

 We read the list of ledgers from DICE_LOG and store the version in stat.
 As the list of ledgers is in byte form, we need to convert into a java list.
 If this is the first time running, there will be no list of ledgers, and therefore no znode containing them.
-In this case a NoNodeException will occur.
-We take note of this, as it affects how will will update the list later.
+In this case a `NoNodeException` will occur.
+We take note of this using `mustCreate`, as it affects how will will update the list later.

 Once we have the list, we loop through them, opening the ledgers and printing their contents.
 It's important to note that the default open operation in bookkeeper is a fencing open.
 In a fencing open, anyone who is writing to the ledger will receive an exception when they try to write again.
 This is how we exclude other leaders.